 Remaining Impairments

-For the Ontario side of the Niagara River, there 10 BUIs that are not impaired and 4 BUIs remaining (see below) that are still considered impaired.
+For the Canadian side of the Niagara River, there are 11 BUIs that are Not impaired and 3 BUIs that remain Impaired.
+The three Impaired BUIs are:

 - Restrictions on Fish Consumption